chboudry/articles/Azure-B2C-samples-tools.md

 ![Visual Studio Code code logs](media/b2c/B2CCodeLogs.png)

 Application Insights logs table has some other interesting features though, because you can leverage a query language.
-If you wish to use it to see everything, just use "traces | order by timestamp desc" because otherwise the data won't be sort like in the screenshot.
+If you wish to use it to see everything, just use "traces | order by timestamp desc" because otherwise the data won't be sort like you can see in the screenshot.

 ![Application Insights logs](media/b2c/B2CAILogs.png)